leeds1219/Temp/README.md

 ### train_examples.json should look like
 ```
 # The images dir is a relative dir of both query images & document images, should place the query images in the same place as M2KR images folder
-# Important! : need to truncate each document to 100 token!!! context limit issue
+# Important! : need to truncate each document to 100 token!!! context limit issue forgot to do this in this example

 {'id': 'EVQA_66',
  'images': ['inat/train/09426_Plantae_Tracheophyta_Magnoliopsida_Rosales_Rosaceae_Prunus_laurocerasus/26405447-125c-4f7c-8d90-6794214162cb.jpg',